Introduction

 Contract Rummy is played with 3 to 8 players.
 The number of decks used varies based on the number of players:

-Jokers act as wild cards, allowing players to substitute them for any other card to complete sets or runs.
+Jokers act as wild cards, allowing players to substitute them for other cards to complete sets or runs.

 Hierarchy of card values